‘Sesame Street’ Elmo Begs Adele To Meet Him In Australia

 A post shared by adele (@adelesp) on

 But it sounds like Adele was as excited to meet Elmo as Elmo was eager to meet Adele according to The Hollywood Reporter.
 Elmo and Adele both found themselves in Australia last week, and yesterday, Elmo’s wish came true.
-Elmo texted Adele and also told the hosts of the Australian TV show The Project that he’d really like to sing “Rolling in the Deep” with his favorite singer.
+Elmo texted Adele, and also told the hosts of the Australian TV show The Project that he’d really like to sing “Rolling in the Deep” with his favorite singer.

 RELATED REPORTS BY INQUISITR